JebBarbas/jeact-hooks/README.md

 in localStorage (its like a React state, but it will save the value in localStorage).

 ### useSteppedIncrement

+***WARNING: This hook has some warnings, see the final of this section to see them***

-Returns a state with a `number` value and a function, once the function is called, the number will be incrementing its value one by one to reach 'limit' in 'duration' miliseconds.
+Returs 4 things, the first two are a numeric state, and a function, once the function is called, the number will be incrementing its value one by one to reach 'limit' in 'duration' miliseconds.
+The other one is a `CONDITION` state, which value deppends on the condition of the incremental.
+0 means not started, 1 means started and in progress ans 2 means ended.
+And the final thing returned is a function to restart the incremental.

+WARNINGS:
+- If you put very high 'max' values and low time, the real time it will take to reach the max number will be higher, please verify this.

+- A bad use of the `startIncrement` function can result in a react error: `Too many re-renders.
+React limits the number of renders to prevent an infinite loop.`.

+- It's recomended to put the `useSteppedIncrement` hook in a short component, this avoids to re-render all the big component.

+- This is a bug that I don't know how to fix, but, if you unmount the component while the increment is active, this will result in a react warning: `Can't perform a React state update on an unmounted`.

+So, as you can see, this hook works, but you need to be very careful.